VIDA-NYU/wildlife_pipeline/README.md

 ## Spark Installation Steps:
 Note: Please create the virtual environment outside of the project folder.
 - This also assumes that `pipenv` is installed. (run `pip install pipenv` if not)
-1. Invoke `python -m venv spark-env` to create a virtual environment called `spark-env`.
+1. Invoke `python3.8 -m venv spark-env` to create a virtual environment called `spark-env`.
 2. Activate the virtual environment with the following command: `source spark-env/bin/activate`
 - For Windows users, activate using the following command: `call call spark-env/Scripts/activate.bat`
 - To deactivate the virtual environment on Windows, simply run `deactivate`